EdDaWord/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/extended-design-tokens.md

 Keeping these experiences visually aligned requires a token system with enough fidelity to make component-level adjustments to ensure UI elements feel natural on every platform without requiring wholesale restyling or expensive to build and maintain conditional rendering (e.g. rendering custom UI for specific platforms).

-In the long term, a more flexible token system also helps FUIR be more resilient to design language changes in response to evolving business needs.
+In the long term, a more flexible token system also helps Fluent UI React (FUIR) be more resilient to design language changes in response to evolving business needs.

 ## Problems with current Fluent tokens ecosystem

 Fluent UI React's current token system and the broader Fluent tokens ecosystem have three core shortcomings that make it challenging to fully support cross-platform, theme-based customization.

-1. Current FUIR tokens lack component tokens
+1. Current FUIR tokens lack component tokens.

-2. Alias token names lack usage semantics
+2. Alias token names lack usage semantics: Density

 3. Token names and semantics differ between platforms and libraries